 For remote shooting, "EOS Utility Ver.
 3.x" must be installed on your computer.
 For information on cameras compatible with "EOS Utility Ver.
 3.x", refer to "EOS Utility Ver.
 3.x Instruction Manual" (electronic manual in PDF format).
-This function is not available on EOS M series cameras other than the EOS M50, or PowerShot cameras.

 Click the [Remote Shooting] button on the toolbar in the main window.